1 / 50

 46 / 50

-A. above; lower
+A. near; lower

-C. below; higher
+B. below; higher

 The braking effect of the engine is greatest when it is near the governed rpms and the transmission is in the lower gears.